-If you have always had a retirement plan, and have been working toward it for a while, chances are that you will need to review it every year.
-You need to know how far off you are from making your dream lifestyle a reality, and how you can make adjustments to your plans.
+If you have always had a retirement plan and have been working toward it for a while, the chances are that you will need to review it every year.
+You need to know how far off you are from making your dream lifestyle a reality and how you can make adjustments to your plans.

-Every year or so, you will need to conduct a financial review for your household and your retirement savings.
-If you are unsure where you stand, it might be a good idea to brainstorm ideas or ask your friends on how to find a financial advisor so you can see clearer about where you stand and where you are heading financially.
+You will need to conduct a financial review for your household and your retirement savings every year or so.
+If you are unsure where you stand, it might be a good idea to brainstorm ideas or ask your friends how to find a financial advisor so you can see clearly where you stand and where you are heading financially.

-In some cases, your circumstances will change, and you will need to add an extra income stream, so you can cover the additional costs.
-No matter if you need long term care, or would like to upgrade your lifestyle, maybe help your kids out, which will reduce the amount you have left to spend on building your new retired life at your planned location.
+In some cases, your circumstances will change, and you will need to add an extra income stream to cover the additional costs.
+No matter if you need long-term care, or would like to upgrade your lifestyle, maybe help your kids out, which will reduce the amount you have left to spend on building your new retired life at your planned location.

 You can also speed up your retirement savings by investing your money wisely.
 You will also have to think about maintaining your lifestyle during your retirement, so it might be a good idea to invest some money.

 So, you can have more than one source of income.
-It is crucial that you are able to make the right decisions about where to invest, and ensure that you can access your funds as soon as you need them.
+It would be best if you made the right decisions about where to invest and ensure that you can access your funds as soon as you need them.

 Dividends and Rewards

 Investing in companies and startups might be another great way of boosting your retirement income.
 You can get dividends from shares, which you can put towards your retirement savings.